 Chocolate Cream

 - Melt dark chocolate in a small bowl, in a microwave in 20-second increments, stirring between each burst, until fully melted.
-Whip the cream in a medium-size bowl until light and fluffy.
-Pour the chocolate into the cream slowly and fold into the cream, giving the chocolate a rippled effect.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.